-Simi Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Simi Valley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Simi Valley is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Simi Valley who work in office and administrative support (14.29%), management occupations (12.96%), and sales jobs (12.92%).
+There are especially a lot of people living in Simi Valley who work in office and administrative support (14.24%), management occupations (12.75%), and sales jobs (12.46%).

 Also of interest is that Simi Valley has more people living here who work in computers and math than 95% of the places in the US.

-Simi Valley is a very ethnically-diverse city.
+Simi Valley is an extremely ethnically-diverse city.
 The people who call Simi Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Simi Valley residents report their race to be White, followed by Asian.
 Simi Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.37% of the city’s residents.
+People of Hispanic or Latino origin account for 24.94% of the city’s residents.
 Important ancestries of people in Simi Valley include Irish, English, Italian, and French .